bbc/vc2_conformance/docs/source/user_guide/decoder_testing.rst

 ------------------

 The purpose of each test case (or group of test cases), along with advice on debugging failing tests is provided below.
+In all test cases, the bitstream provided is a valid bitstream permitted by the spec.

 ..
     The following directive automatically extracts the test case documentation